There was an error with your log in

 Aerial views on the Alpine Valley Val Ferret from high mountain ridge close to Grand Col Ferret

 • A shorter day of hiking awaits.
-Winding through picturesque Swiss Alpine meadows and tiny villages, you will finally reach the resort of Champex, nestled alongside the eponymous glacial lake.
+Winding through picturesque Swiss Alpine meadows and tiny villages, we will finally reach the resort of Champex, nestled alongside the eponymous glacial lake.
 Lodging in a traditional hotel offering great local delicacies.

 Distance: 16 km / 10 miles

-Ascent: 711m / 2,330 ft
+Ascent: 711 m / 2,330 ft

-Descent: 855m / 2,805 ft
+Descent: 855 m / 2,805 ft

 Walking time: 5 hours